stalniy/react-webpack-loader/README.md

 </style>
 ```

-There are many cool features provided by `vue-loader`:
+There are many cool features provided by `react-webpack-loader`:

 - Allows using other webpack loaders for each part of a Vue component, for example Sass for `<style>` and Pug for `<template>`;
-- Allows custom blocks in a `.vue` file that can have custom loader chains applied to them;
+- Allows custom blocks in a `.react` file that can have custom loader chains applied to them;
 - Treat static assets referenced in `<style>` and `<template>` as module dependencies and handle them with webpack loaders;
 - Simulate scoped CSS for each component;
+- Improves rendering performance by localizing static virtual node trees and caching them (thanks to [react-template-compiler](https://github.com/stalniy/react-template-compiler))
 - State-preserving hot-reloading during development.

-In a nutshell, the combination of webpack and `vue-loader` gives you a modern, flexible and extremely powerful front-end workflow for authoring Vue.js applications.
+In a nutshell, the combination of webpack and `react-webpack-loader` gives you a modern, flexible and extremely powerful front-end workflow for authoring React.js applications.